 Stem cells are cells in humans and plants that have the ability to repair and regenerate other cells.

-We cannot locate any medical research proving that grape stem cells (or any other type of stem cells) improve skin or have an anti-aging effect.
-Thus we consider the core of Introstem’s product differentiation to be a marketing claim that is not proven in scientific research.
+We cannot locate any medical research suggesting that grape stem cells (or any other type of stem cells) improve skin or have an anti-aging effect when applied topically.

-A dermatologist and popular beauty blogger named Dr. Dray published a YouTube video answering user questions about skincare.
-One of the questions was about whether topically-applied stem cells benefitted skin, and we’ve timestamped the video to start at that section:
+The dermatologist discusses whether topically-applied stem cells can improve skin, and we’ve timestamped the video to start at that section:

 Introstem Syringe Review

 Introstem’s most popular product is their “Syringe” which is used as an anti-aging treatment.
 Its ingredients are shown above.
-The syringe is just a product applicator and is not injected into the skin.
+The syringe is just a product applicator and is not injected into the skin like a medical syringe.

 This product costs $1,200 and is only 0.42 ounces.
-This is a price-per-ounce of $2,857, which is more than the price of gold at the time of writing this article.
-The price of gold per-ounce is currently $1,685 (source).
+This is a price-per-ounce of $2,857, which is more than the price of gold at the time of updating this article.
+The price of gold per-ounce is currently $1,995 (source).